Wedding Ceremony Order of Service

 8. Processional Music

-The usher informs the organist that the bride is ready.
+The wedding usher informs the organist that the bride is ready.
 The processional music begins and the congregation stands.

 9. Junior Wedding Attendants